elicorrales/my-first-substrate-project-series-III-part-7/README.md

 But so what.
 What effect does that have.
 We'll see as we move along.

 # We Finally Let's Try To Interact With The Contract

+### The associated video is getting long so we will finish here with a simple contract communication and very little explanation

+#### We will go into more detail in the next part (Part 8).

 Make sure you have:
 - built the contract